readyready15728/misc/awakemud-notes.md

 ```

 * Inside the hidden ghoul town in Norfolk, there is a vendor who sells
-cyberdecks and computers as well as a Matrix terminal and a fence who buys
+cyberdecks and computers (Greg's Computer Electronics) as well as a Matrix
-paydata **very** close by.
+terminal and a fence who buys paydata **very** close by.
 * Mr. Carson at the McFarlane Mansion in Norfolk offers work (and it's
 wetwork).
 * Anchor Insurance is right next to the Rhino.
 (Take a good look at the